 2017 and onward: KVD changes name to Kvdcars and currently has around 180 employees and several facilities around the country.
 Through kvdbil.se, over 26,000 used cars are now being sold annually, and through the marketplace kvdpro.com, around 10,000 machines and heavy vehicles are now sold.

 KVD’s business concept involves efficiently negotiating the sale of used vehicles for the benefit of both customers and sellers.
 More efficient resource use is a prerequisite for achieving the goal of a more sustainable society, a goal that Kvdcars pursues and helps to attain.

 Buying a used car through Kvdcars is as secure as buying a new car.
 All cars are test-driven and subject to objective inspection.
 Documentation of the test results are included in the car’s advertisement during the sale, so that the customer is aware of the car’s actual condition.
 However, Kvdcars’ testing and reconditioning have an impact on the environment in the form of carbon dioxide emissions during a test drive of around 10 km, and the reconditioning entails water consumption and a risk of soil contamination.
-Since 2016, the analysis of the environmental impact of the KVD test and reconditioning has continued and the focus will now be to evaluate this development and ensure that these stages have as little impact as possible, while at the same time preserving the quality of the process.

 We are a collaborative and customer-oriented organisation characterised by being: